 To manage this, hypoxic vasoconstriction causes blood to be diverted to better ventilated parts of the lung.
 However, in most physiological states the haemoglobin in these well ventilated alveolar capillaries will already be saturated.
 This means that red cells will be unable to bind additional oxygen to increase the pO2.
 As a result, the pO2 level of the blood remains low, which acts as a stimulus to cause hyperventilation, resulting in either normal or low CO2 levels.

 A mismatch in ventilation and perfusion can arise due to either reduced ventilation of part of the lung or reduced perfusion.

 Clinical Relevance – Reduced Ventilation of the Lungs

 The effect of reduced ventilation is hypoxia.
-However, as the rest of the lung can still remove CO2, hypercapnia does not occur.
-Thus, the net effect of this is type 1 respiratory failure.
+However, as the rest of the lung can still remove CO2, hypercapnia does not occur, unless ventilation is severely limited.

 Clinical Relevance – Reduced Perfusion of the Lungs

 Pulmonary embolism can result in reduced perfusion of the lungs.
 Areas of the pulmonary circulation are obstructed, limiting blood flow to alveoli.
 As a result, blood has to be redirected to other areas of the lung.
 As the other areas receive an increased blood supply, the V/Q ratio will be <1.
 In this case, hypoxia still occurs because a vast majority of the lung is still working with a V/Q of <1.